-Our selling, general and administrative expenses primarily consist of employee benefits, including salaries and bonus, share-based compensation expenses related to employee benefits and share-based payments related to equity transactions.
-As our business scales and expands, we expect these expenses, excluding share-based payments and expenses, as a percentage of our revenue, to decline as the relevant headcounts and compensation may not grow proportionally with revenue.
-The table below illustrates our selling, general and administrative expenses, excluding share-based payments in relation to equity transactions, share-based compensation expenses, and impairment of goodwill, which are not directly related to our daily operations, as a percentage of our revenue.
+Our operating expenses mainly consists of selling, general and administrative expenses, and research and development expenses, with selling, general and administrative expenses accounting for the majority.
+The table below illustrates the breakdown of our operating expenses and operating expenses (excluding share-based payments in relation to equity transactions, share-based compensation expenses and other share-based compensation expenses), which are not directly related to our daily operations, as a percentage of our revenue.